alphagov/govuk-design-system/src/components/cookie-banner/index.md

 ---

 {% from "_example.njk" import example %}
-{% from "_wcag-callout.njk" import wcagCallout %}
-{% from "_wcag-note.njk" import wcagNote %}

 Allow users to accept or reject cookies which are not essential to making your service work.

-{{ wcagCallout({
-  type: "component",
-  introAction: "use the",
-  name: "Cookie banner",
-  criteria: [
-    {
-      text: "make sure that items in focus can be seen all times",
-      anchor: "wcag-see-focus"
-    },
-    {
-      text: "make sure users can interact with buttons and links in the Cookie banner component",
-      anchor: "wcag-interact-cookie-banner"
-    }
-  ]
-}) }}

 {{ example({ group: "components", item: "cookie-banner", example: "default", html: true, nunjucks: true, open: false, loading: "eager" }) }}